weaviate/weaviate-io/developers/weaviate/api/graphql/additional-properties.md

 ## Overview

-Various 'additional properties', also called 'metadata', can be retrieved for objects.
+Various 'additional properties', also called 'metadata', can be retrieved in queries.

 ### Available additional properties